pcordemans/blokken/README.md

 ## Features

 * Programming: drag blocks from the **Blocks** menu to the workspace.
 Execute the program with the green or red run button.
-  * The green run button is a save run button, which allows to interrupt infinite loops.
+  * The green run button steps through the code.
   * The red run button continuously executes the code.
 Interrupting an infinite loop is not possible.
-The program must be saved before running the program.
+Save the program to avoid losing it.
 * Navigation: Zoom and center.
 * View the corresponding JavaScript code.
 * Save the current program to an _.xml_ file and load a program from xml